lhelms2/howto_rtd/docs/source/style.rst

 Notes and Warnings
 -------------------

-Insert a *link* note for information the user needs to pay particular attention to.
+Insert a note for information the user needs to pay particular attention to.
 Use sparingly or the effect will be lost.

-Insert a *link* warning for information that the user needs to know to avoid a *negative consequence*.
+Insert a warning for information that the user needs to know to avoid a *negative consequence*.
 Use sparingly or the effect will be lost.

+How to insert :ref:`warning` in RST.

 Bullet and Numbered Lists
 --------------------------